mockery/mockery/README.markdown

 Rather than an object, you can pass in the Exception class and message to use when throwing an Exception from the mocked method.

+    andSet(name, value1) / set(name, value1)

+Used with an expectation so that when a method expectation call is detected, one can also cause a mock object's public property to be set to a specified value.

     zeroOrMoreTimes()

 Declares that the expected method may be called zero or more times.
 This is